No passwords, no registration, no paywalls, no popups, no AI

 Pickling and Phosphating a project made of steel

 In my home shop I build doors for our barns and other necessary items from steel.
 Sometimes the items stand around for a few months while some other project interests me.
 During this time, a layer of rust will build on the item.
-I like to remove this rust and any mill scale with muriatic acid this on eBay or Amazon [affil links] to get down to the bare steel.
+I like to remove this rust and any mill scale with muriatic acid on eBay or Amazon [affil link] to get down to the bare steel.
 I use the muriatic acid full-strength in a well-ventilated area, wiping the acid on the item with a rag.
 After the muriatic acid wash, I rinse the item well with water and allow it to dry, or dry it with compressed air.

 Now, here's my problem.
 I want to follow-up this pickling process with a home-brew phosphating process, followed by traditional painting with primer followed by topcoat.
 Why Phosphate if I'm going to paint anyway, you ask?
 Well, the painted steel parts on my John Deere equipment are coated with something that looks like a phosphate coating before they are painted.
 Wow, does that coating ever slow down the progression of rust!
 Any scratch that goes through the paint surface will eventually allow the base metal to rust, but this phosphate coating slows the rusting to a virtual crawl.
 That's what I want to duplicate.